SushantPoman/Study/Java notes.md

 https://www.youtube.com/watch?v=mafkhtals0o

-Tell me about yourself:
+Tell me about yourself:-
-qualification
+qualification\
-skillset working on java, spring and springboot and tools like eureka, api gateway, actuator, resilience4j, redis, prometheus and kafka domain - currently working on telecom.. and having exp in ecommerce domain achievement - I can work as independent as well as a team member That's it from my side, please let me know if u r looking for any other information
+skillset working on java, spring and springboot and tools like eureka, api gateway, actuator, resilience4j, redis, prometheus and kafka\
+domain - currently working on telecom.. and having exp in ecommerce domain\
+achievement - I can work as independent as well as a team member.\
+That's it from my side, please let me know if u r looking for any other information

-why java?
+why java?\
-portability - can run on any platform and it is opensource(free) security - it protects the customers from malicious script injection strong oops concepts - reusablity, performance etc. robust - it's reliable and efficient wildely used - simple prog. lang and easy to learn
+portability - can run on any platform and it is opensource(free)\
+security - it protects the customers from malicious script injection\
+strong oops concepts - reusablity, performance etc.\
+robust - it's reliable and efficient\
+wildely used - simple prog. lang and easy to learn\

 data types:
 Primitive -